© 2026 WEMU

 The Washtenaw County Sheriff’s Office has outlined a number of improvements, including public safety in its 2025 Strategic Impact Report.

-The 32-page report signals a significant drop--61%--in non-safety-related traffic stops.
+The 32-page report signals a significant drop--61%--in non-safety-related traffic stops in step with national trends.

-Washtenaw County Sheriff Alyshia Dyer says enforcement is prioritizing serious safety risks over minor traffic offenses.
+Washtenaw County Sheriff Alyshia Dyer says enforcement is prioritizing serious safety risks over minor traffic offenses as they move toward a more equitable approach to traffic enforcement.
 Traffic violations and crashes are down slightly with a marked drop in overall crime and incarcerations.

 “Our jail population, when I started as Sheriff, was around 380.
 It is now dramatically lower.
 And that is a testament to a lot of the work around reentry.”